 Here’s how to properly sleep with a pillow between your knees:

-1. Begin by laying on your side in a comfortable position.
+1. Start by lying down on your side in a comfortable position.

-5. Lying down delivers your choice, continue to be calm and drift away.
-The pillow between your knees will help keep your spine aligned and reduce pressure on your lower back, hips, and knees throughout the night.
+5. It's your decision whether to lie down.
+Keep calm and gradually fall asleep.
+The pillow between your knees will ensure that your spine remains straight and relieve the pressure on your lower back, hips, and knees throughout the night.

 Conclusion

-By keeping your lower legs parallel to your spine, our pillow helps you maintain proper body alignment.
-It eases tightness and tension in the muscles by increasing blood circulation.
+Our pillow helps you maintain proper body alignment by keeping your lower legs parallel to your spine.
+It also eases tightness and tension in the muscles by increasing blood circulation.